siobhan-doherty/crypto-bot/README.md

 # Binance Crypto Bot Project

 Welcome!
-We’re excited to present **CryptoBot**, our capstone project for the Data Engineer Bootcamp at DataScientest.
-Our solution applies data engineering best practices, incorporates team agreements, and is tailored to fit the assignment timeline.
+We’re excited to present CryptoBot, our capstone project for the Data Engineer Bootcamp at DataScientest.
+Our solution applies best practices in data engineering, implements robust monitoring, and leverages workflow automation tools to provide a scalable, production-like pipeline for cryptocurrency data.

-Below, we’ll outline our project’s objectives, main features, and quick setup instructions so you can get started easily.

 ---

-## 🚀 Project Overview
+## Project Overview

-**CryptoBot** is a scalable, microservices-based platform designed to collect, store, process, and analyze both historical and real-time cryptocurrency data from Binance.
-The system delivers processed metrics and visual analytics through a unified API layer and interactive Dash dashboard.
+CryptoBot is a microservices-based platform designed to collect, process, and visualize both historical and real-time cryptocurrency data from Binance.
+The project demonstrates full-lifecycle data engineering, from raw data ingestion to dashboard analytics, using containerized services and orchestration with Docker Compose and Apache Airflow.

 ### What is Binance?